 Mt.
 Pleasant, like many other communities, is home to many veterans.
 Of particular note is the Vietnam Memorial at Island Park, which was the first in the state to honor those who fought in Vietnam.
 This memorial is a great way to honor veterans when visiting Mid-Michigan.

 Featuring the sculpture Defense of the Flag, Withington Park in Jackson is named after Gen. William H. Withington.
 The sculpture honors the 3,282 men of the Michigan Volunteer Infantry regiments who he commanded.
 The sculpture is also known as Jackson County Soldiers or Sailors Monument.

 Many other Michigan communities pay tribute to our nation’s veterans and fallen soldiers.
-Consider a visit to the veteran’s park in Charlevoix, veterans statue in Port Huron, unknown soldier sculpture in Alpena, Air Zoo in Kalamazoo, Vietnam Veterans Memorial in Ypsilanti or one of the numerous monuments on the State Capitol lawn in Lansing.
+Consider a visit to the unknown soldier sculpture in Alpena, Air Zoo in Kalamazoo, Vietnam Veterans Memorial in Ypsilanti or one of the numerous monuments on the State Capitol lawn in Lansing.